jdani/aiven-workhome/README.md

 1. Accept postgresql connection data separately and not only in a uri
 1. Do some kind of config check (is the db name included in the uri?)
 1. Kafka consumer commit.
 Enable/Disable.
 Probably there are stuations where it is interesting to not commit the consumer and read every time from the beginning of the queue.
+1. http check could be implemented in a class.
+At first glance I understimated the complexity
+1. Receive config file path as parameter